 Tools to Calculate Sample Size and Power Analysis

 Statistics Solutions offers tools to calculate sample size for populations and power analysis for your dissertation or research study.
-Our sample size for populations calculator is available for free with signup at our Basic Membership webpage.
+Our sample size for populations calculator is available using the Intellectus Statistics application.
 The Sample Size/Power Analysis Calculator with Write-up is a tool for anyone struggling with power analysis.
 Simply identify the test to be conducted and the degrees of freedom where applicable (explained in the document), and the sample size/power analysis calculator will calculate your sample size for a power of .80 of an alpha of .05 for small, medium and large effect sizes.
 The sample size/power analysis calculator then presents the write-up with references which can easily be integrated in your dissertation document.
 Click here for a sample.
-For questions about these or any of our products and services, please email email@example.com or call 877-437-8622.
+For questions about these or any of our products and services, please email [email protected] or call 877-437-8622.

 Additional Resource Pages Related to Sample Size Calculation and Sample Size Justification:

 Abraham, W. T., & Russell, D. W. (2008).
 Statistical power analysis in psychological research.
 Social and Personality Psychology Compass, 2(1), 283-301.

 Bausell, R. B., & Li, Y. -F. (2002).
 Power analysis for experimental research: A practical guide for the biological, medical and social sciences.
 Cambridge, UK: Cambridge University Press.